One of the Seahawks’ key remaining needs was a veteran running back, and they addressed it by signing Carlos Hyde on Friday.

 The Hawks also have replaced Germain Ifedi and George Fant with Shell and Ogbuehi.
 Shell, who started for the Jets the past three years, got $11 million over two years — presumably to play right tackle.
 He basically swaps teams with Fant, who was given $9 million a year by the Jets.
 Ifedi signed with Chicago.

-Clowney, Shell’s former teammate at South Carolina, reportedly told the tackle he would enjoy playing for Pete Carroll.
+Clowney, Shell’s former teammate at South Carolina, reportedly told the tackle he would enjoy playing for Carroll.